bogdancstrike/kafka-workers/README.md

 ## Introduction

 This project provides a template for building Kafka consumers that read messages from one or more Kafka topics, aggregate them based on a common identifier (e.g., `id`), process the aggregated message, and then forward the processed message to one or more output Kafka topics.
 This skeleton is designed to be easily extendable and customizable, allowing developers to implement specific processing logic by modifying a single function.

+## Scope of the Project

+The scope of this project is to provide a template or boilerplate for **QSINT workers** (_Kafka consumers_) that require message aggregation and custom processing logic.
+The template is designed to be extendable and flexible, allowing developers to easily implement their own processing logic while handling common tasks like message consumption, aggregation, and production.

 ## Project Structure